parthr-arch/jugaad-formbuilder/README.md

-# Formio Form Builder
+# Jugaad Form Builder

-You can use the [Formio Form Builder](https://parthr-arch.github.io/formio-formbuilder/#!/form-builder) to create and customize forms visually.
+You can use the [Jugaad Form Builder](https://parthr-arch.github.io/jugaad-formbuilder/#!/form-builder) to create and customize forms visually.